 Lake Windermere Whiteway – the longest natural frozen ice skating rink in the world

+The Whiteway owes its existence to the Toby Creek Nordic Ski Club.
+It was started in 2006 with the goal to connect the communities along Lake Windermere during the winter.
 By the time December rolls around and Lake Invermere is frozen solidly, the Toby Creek Nordic Ski Club goes to work.

-The Whiteway is a superb family-friendly outing
+The Lake Windermere Whiteway – a superb family-friendly outing

 You can do short or long loops on skates and skis and you can even bring the dog.
 On a sunny day, the view of the mountains from the lake is outstanding.
 Skaters and skiers in great shape can knock off the full loop in about two hours.

-Biking on the Whiteway
+Fat biking the Whiteway